-As at 31 December 2016, the banks in Saudi Arabia, on a combined basis, had a capital adequacy ratio under Basel III (standardised approach) of 19.5 per cent., average leverage ratio (as per the requirements of Basel Committee on Banking Supervision) of above 13.0 per cent. and non-performing loans ("NPLs") at only 1.4 per cent. of the aggregate portfolios of all the banks in Saudi Arabia, compared to a capital adequacy ratio under Basel III (standardised approach) of 18.1 per cent., average leverage ratio of above 12.0 per cent. and NPLs at 1.2 per cent. of the aggregate portfolios of all the banks in Saudi Arabia as at 31 December 2015.
+As at 31 December 2015, the banks in Saudi Arabia, on a combined basis, had a capital adequacy ratio under Basel III (standardised approach) of 18.1 per cent., average leverage ratio (as per the requirements of Basel Committee on Banking Supervision) of above 12.0 per cent. and non-performing loans ("NPLs") at only 1.2 per cent. of the aggregate portfolios of all the banks in Saudi Arabia.
 SAMA monitors changes in NPLs in each economic sector to ensure prudent and safe lending practices.
-Saudi banks' Tier 1 capital, which primarily comprises common equity and freely available disclosed reserves, represented 89.7 per cent. and 89.5 per cent. of total regulatory capital as at 31 December 2016 and 2015, respectively.
+Saudi banks' Tier 1 capital, which primarily comprises common equity and freely available disclosed reserves, represented 89.5 percent of total regulatory capital as at 31 December 2015.

-The following table sets forth certain financial soundness indicators of Saudi Arabia's banking sector, as at 30 June 2017 and 31 December 2016, 2015, 2014, 2013 and 2012, respectively.
+The following table sets forth certain financial soundness indicators of Saudi Arabia's banking sector, as at 30 June 2016 and 31 December 2015, 2014, 2013, 2012 and 2011, respectively.